vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/2_PHILOSOPHY/3_CATEGORIES_OF_ABHASAVADA.md

 COMPARED.

-According to the Sānkhya, the innumerable puruşas are independent entities ; but, according to the Trika, they are the manifestations of the same Ultimate Reality.
-Further, Puruşa, according to the former, remains always unaffected : it is a pure sentient entity (Puruşastu puşkara palāśavat nirlepah kintu cetanah).
-But, according to the latter, Puruşa, though equally sentient, yet it does not remain entirely unaffected under all circumstances.
+According to the Sānkhya, the innumerable puruṣas are independent entities ; but, according to the Trika, they are the manifestations of the same Ultimate Reality.
+Further, Puruṣa, according to the former, remains always unaffected : it is a pure sentient entity (Puruṣastu puṣkara palāśavat nirlepah kintu cetanah).
+But, according to the latter, Puruṣa, though equally sentient, yet it does not remain entirely unaffected under all circumstances.

 PRAKŘTI OR PRADHĀNA.

 In the order of manifestation, the Prakrti is the first objective manifestation.
 According to the Trika concept of causality, it is the first purely objective (vedyamātra) effect of the kala'.
 It represents the state of perfect equilibrium of the three qualities, sattva, rajas and tamas.
-Taking the variety of its future effects into consideration (bhāvi vedya višeşāpekṣayā), it is spoken of as the generic object (vedya sāmānyātmakam).
-It is as countless as the puruşa, because each puruşa has a separate pradhāna, (tacca prati pum niyatatvāt anekam T. A., Comm., VI, 172).
-It is stirred to productive activity for the sake of puruşa by the Svatan treśa or Ananta.”
+Taking the variety of its future effects into consideration (bhāvi vedya višeṣāpekṣayā), it is spoken of as the generic object (vedya sāmānyātmakam).
+It is as countless as the puruṣa, because each puruṣa has a separate pradhāna, (tacca prati pum niyatatvāt anekam T. A., Comm., VI, 172).
+It is stirred to productive activity for the sake of puruṣa by the Svatan treśa or Ananta.”

 1. T. A., VI, 171.
 2. T. A. VI, 180